 Years ago I took the Clifton StrengthsFinder assessment, which focuses on talent-based attributes, and one of my strengths is “arranger.”
 I love to arrange events, social gatherings, and travel.
 In applying this strength to healthy behaviors, I arrange bicycling events that raise money for charity, group hikes for friends, and trips that include hiking and sea kayaking.

-When my husband and I are traveling, I’ll quickly create a plan B if our original itinerary has a wrench thrown in it.
-For example, when we went up to Glacier National Park several years ago, with visions of backpacking for a few days and reservations for an amazing lodge stay afterwards, there was a forest fire in the park.
+Another strength I have is adaptability.
+When my husband and I are traveling, I’ll quickly create a plan B if our original itinerary goes awry.
+For example, we went up to Glacier National Park several years ago, with visions of backpacking for a few days and reservations for an amazing lodge stay afterward.
+But there was a huge forest fire in the park.
 Several areas were closed and the air quality was terrible, so backpacking there was a no-go.

 No worries though, we adapted our plans yet again.
 We hiked out and got a hotel room in Jackson Hole!

-Capitalize on Your Character
+Capitalize on Your Character to Build Healthy Habits

 Another part of your personality you can use is character strengths.
 The VIA Institute on Character offers a free self-assessment (https://www.viacharacter.org/survey/account/register) that ranks how strong you are in traits like curiosity, creativity, teamwork and perseverance.

-Seek Others’ Perspectives
+Seek Others’ Perspectives to Find More Strengths

 Still not sure what your strengths are, or how they may apply to reaching your health goals?
 Ask family members, friends and coworkers what they think you’re good at – you may not realize that something you do “automatically” is a strength!

-It’s like walking with the wind against your back instead of into it.
+When you use your core wellness strengths, it’s like walking with the wind against your back instead of into it.